BobTheFarmer/Colin-Blog2/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.

+Fault tolerance is what allows the internet to never fail.
+It is also a design principal meant to bring stability to programs.
+On the internet, connections are highly flexible and have many routes which means you requests can always make it to where they need to go

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?

+Open source programs that can recive additonal support from the community

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)